fairlearn/fairlearn/docs/user_guide/mitigation/reductions.rst

 This algorithm creates a sequence of re-weighted datasets and retrains the wrapped classifier on each of these datasets.
 To instantiate an :class:`ExponentiatedGradient` model, we need to pass in a base estimator and fairness constraints.
-The fairness constraints can be specified using an epsilon value, which represents the maximum allowed difference or ratio between the largest and smallest value.
+The fairness constraints are typically specified by providing an upper bound on the difference (or the ratio) between the largest and the smallest value of some statistic (like a false positive rate) across all groups.
+This bound is often referred to as epsilon.

 Here is an example of how to instantiate an :class:`ExponentiatedGradient` model: